anishgautam555/Car-Recommender/README.md

 5. To open the server, either copy and paste the link on the line that says “Starting development server”, or CTRL + left click on the link.
 The website will open in your browser.

+# Instructions to run server:

+1. Open views.py.
+2. Scroll down to the very bottom, you should see a function called "ask_deepseek".
+3. Within this function, there will be a blank variable called "api_key".
+Paste your DeepSeek OpenRouter API key here.